|

 to prevent fraud; it's there to make you comfortable that your vote will

+be counted.
 The infamous butterfly ballot is a case in point.
 The butterfly

 ballot has candidates on both sides of the layout with punch holes down